Installing a transmission-mounted PTO

 • Putty knife (optional)

-7. Open PTO box to inspect the unit and make sure you have all the mounting hardware.
+7. Open the PTO box to inspect the unit and make sure you have all the mounting hardware.

 8. Before installing the PTO, the installer should be familiar with the unit’s backlash .006 in.–.012 in. (or .15 mm.–.30 mm.) between the PTO input gear and the transmission drive gear.
-Rock transmission gears by hand to get feel for gear backlash.
+Rock transmission gears by hand to get a feel for gear backlash.

 Note: Before installing a PTO, use a dial indicator to check the backlash.

 12. Check the backlash; the goal is .006 in.–.012 in.
-As a reference the thin gasket measures .010mm and when compressed it is .006 in., and the thick gasket measures .020 in. and when compressed it is .012 in.
-Do not stack more than four gasket or shims together.
-On Allison transmissions (AT-500, MT-600, HT-700, 1000, 2000, and 2400 Series only) use a single .030 in. gasket or shim.
+As a reference, the thin gasket measures .010mm, and when compressed, it is .006 in., and the thick gasket measures .020 in., and when compressed, it is .012 in.
+Do not stack more than four gaskets or shims together.
+On Allison transmissions (AT-500, MT-600, HT-700, 1000, 2000, and 2400 Series only), use a single .030 in. gasket or shim.

-13. Torque all fasteners to the appropriate settings to eliminate possible leaks which could lead to PTO and or transmission damage.
+13. Torque all fasteners to the appropriate settings to eliminate possible leaks, which could lead to PTO and or transmission damage.

 14. Depending on the type of PTO used, place the shift cover or inspection plate on the PTO and torque nuts to specified requirements.

 16. Start the truck engine (with PTO and transmission in neutral) for only a few seconds and listen for any unusual noises.
-Keep the PTO and transmission running time as short as possible until transmission is refilled with transmission fluid.
+Keep the PTO and transmission running time as short as possible until the transmission is refilled with transmission fluid.

 17. Beware and stay clear of any rotating components.
-A whine noise that elevates with the RPM indicates a PTO is mounted too tight, which would require an additional gasket; stop the engine, repeat the process using a dial indicator to check your backlash, and add a gasket.
-A clatter noise indicates the PTO is mounted too loose, so it would require removing a gasket; stop the engine, repeat the process using a dial indicator to check your backlash, and remove a gasket.
+A whining noise that elevates with the RPM indicates a PTO is mounted too tight, which would require an additional gasket; stop the engine, repeat the process using a dial indicator to check your backlash, and add a gasket.
+A clattering noise indicates the PTO is mounted too loose, so it would require removing a gasket; stop the engine, repeat the process using a dial indicator to check your backlash, and remove a gasket.
 Afterward, repeat this test with PTO engaged.

 Please note: